 If you’re new to the backcountry, you ought to hire a guide who has intimate knowledge of the snowpack and is erring on the side of caution.
 While novices can take steps to learn about snow science and avalanche-risk by taking avalanche or snow science classes, mastering these disciplines takes years.
 Even longtime skiers shouldn’t fool themselves into thinking they can safely assess risk based on a weekend-long avalanche or snow science class.

 “The most important thing to look for in hiring a guide is their experience skiing/guiding in the terrain/snowpack that you are looking to hire them to take you to,” says Josh Butson, owner of Telluride-based San Juan Outdoor Adventures.
 “Guides should also have avalanche course training and avalanche rescue experience [and] should hold, at a minimum, a wilderness first responder and a CPR certification.
 There are other trainings and certifications that are good to have, but I am a firm believer that experience is key in hiring a guide.”

 One resource for finding a qualified guide throughout the region is 57hours, which connects clients with local guides, all certified by the American Mountain Guides Association.
 57hours vets guides thoroughly and requires that they display their permits and insurance policies in their profiles, says Ally Jarjour, a company spokesperson.
-The company offers numerous tours in Colorado, starting at $165, including a two-day intro to the backcountry course in Crested Butte for $175, not including food, lodging, and ski gear.
+The company offers numerous tours in Colorado, starting at $175, including an intro backcountry course in Crested Butte for $200, not including food, lodging, and ski gear.

 The Gear You’ll Need